intel/pepc/docs/pepc-pstates.rst

 **--min-oper-freq**
    Retrieve the minimum CPU operating frequency, the lowest frequency the CPU can operate at.
 This frequency, also known as Pm, may not always be directly available to the OS but can be used by the platform in certain scenarios (e.g., some C-states).
+The supported mechanisms are: 'msr', 'cppc'.

-Mechanism: 'msr', reads MSR_PLATFORM_INFO (0xCE), bits 55:48.
+   The 'msr' mechanism: 'msr', reads MSR_PLATFORM_INFO (0xCE), bits 55:48.

+   The 'cppc' mechanism reads '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/lowest_freq'.
+   If unavailable, the frequency is calculated as "base_freq * lowest_perf / nominal_perf" using
+   values from:
+   base_freq: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_freq',
+   lowest_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/lowest_perf',
+   nominal_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_perf'.

 **--max-eff-freq**
    Retrieve the maximum CPU efficiency frequency, also known as LFM (Low Frequency Mode) or Pn.